 Who Should Buy This Pump?

 Moms who are looking for a top-quality breast pump, that has excellent pumping power and is built to last will want to consider investing in the Spectra S1.
-While it is more expensive than some other pumps, if you’re medical insurance is willing to fit the bill, I would say go for it.
+While it is more expensive than some other pumps, if your medical insurance is willing to fit the bill, we would say go for it.